karthik-muth/https-karthik-muth.github.io-/billionaires/intro.md

-The top eight US [big-tech](https://en.wikipedia.org/wiki/Big_Tech) billionaires have together lost nearly a quarter of a trillion US dollars this year, according to the latest [report from Forbes](https://www.forbes.com/billionaires/).
-This loss, however, is just a third of the gains they made between the start of the pandemic and November 2021, when their combined worth peaked.
+The top eight US [big-tech](https://en.wikipedia.org/wiki/Big_Tech) billionaires have together lost a quarter of their net worth (316 billion US dollars) since the stock markets peaked in November 2021, according to the latest [report from Forbes](https://www.forbes.com/forbes-400/).
+This loss, however, pales in comparison with their 140% (729 billion US dollars) gain from the start of the pandemic until the peak.

-The combined net worth of the eight billionaires is a trillion US dollars, according to data from Forbes as of September 2, 2022.
+The combined net worth of the eight billionaires is 932 billion US dollars which is nearly twice as much as they owned before the pandemic, according to data from the Forbes list as of September 2, 2022.